What Happens

 1

-After getting medical treatment for your personal injury, the next step is to consult an experienced personal injury attorney to get a professional opinion as to whether you have a valid claim.
+After getting medical treatment, the next step is to consult an experienced personal injury attorney for a professional opinion as to whether you have a valid claim.

 Meeting with a Personal Injury Attorney